robertarles/saucers/README.md

 ## Usage Examples

-list (at max) the last five jobs started on Saucelabs.
+List (at max) the last five jobs started on Saucelabs.
 The output is raw JSON, so is not pretty, but useful to pipe to another command, or store for another app to use.

 `saucers jobs -m 5`